-Delivery times for auto transport vary based on a number of different factors.
-The main things that will influence how long it takes to ship a car include the shipping distance, final destination, type of vehicle, and method of shipping.
+Delivery times for auto transport vary based on a number of different factors, and those also apply to classic car shipping.
+The main things that will affect transport time it takes to transport cars, final destination, type of vehicle, and method of shipping.
 Shipments of 300 miles or less can usually be done in one day, whereas shipping across the U.S. could take five to seven days.
-International shipments naturally take longer and depend on which country you’re shipping to, but generally fall within a two week time frame.
-Shipping overseas is somewhat more complicated so could potentially take long in some instances, especially if there are additional requirements to meet or paperwork that needs to be filed.
-As for overland transport within the continental United States, most transport carriers can cover around 400 miles in one day.
-Of course, this also depends on the shipping route, traffic, road conditions, and other factors that could come into play.
+International shipments naturally take longer and depend on which country you’re shipping to, but generally fall within a two week time frame for the entire process.

-Can I Place Household Goods In My Car When Shipping?
+Can I Have Household Goods In My Car During Auto Shipping?

-Depending on who you ask, you might get different answers to this question.
-The reason is that there are no hard and fast legal restrictions on whether or not you can ship personal items in a vehicle when having it shipped.
+There are no hard and fast legal restrictions on whether or not you can ship personal items in a car when having it shipped.
 Even though there are not technically restrictions on what can be shipped inside of a vehicle, most companies will not allow additional items to be shipped in the car.
-That’s not to say that you won’t be able to find a shipper that will do it, but for the most part, companies prefer not to deal with extra cargo that could shift during transport and potentially cause damage.
-If you find a company that is willing to ship your personal goods inside of the car, it typically comes with an additional charge.
+Companies that do allow personal items in the car will most likely charge additional fees.

 Can I Track My Vehicle During Shipping?

-Yes, you can get updates on the status of your shipment after the vehicle is in transit.
-Every company will allow you to contact them to check on your shipment while it’s being delivered and some may even provide you with a phone number directly to the driver so you can talk to the person handling the transport.
-There are some companies (including ours) that also provide GPS tracking for vehicle shipments, which is a streamlined and easy way to get updates, much like you might be familiar with when having a package shipped to your home.
-If tracking is a concern of yours, which it is for many people shipping a classic car, it’s advisable to seek out a company that offers GPS or satellite tracking so that you can quickly and easily check up on your car.
+Every company will allow you to contact them to check on your shipment while it’s being delivered and some may even provide you with a phone number directly to the truck driver.
+There are some auto shipping companies that also provide GPS tracking for car shipments, which is a streamlined and easy way to get updates, much like you might be familiar with when having a package shipped to your home.

 Do I Need To Be Present For Pick Up And Delivery Of My Car?

 Someone must be present for both pick up and delivery for any vehicle, though it doesn’t necessarily have to be the owner or the person who arranged for shipping.
-You can also assign someone to handle the process on both ends for you, provided you communicate this to the shipper beforehand.
-The reason someone has to be present is that there is paperwork that needs to be filled out, even if it is just something as simple as signing off on the condition of the vehicle before and after shipping.
-If you know that you won’t be available for either pick up or delivery, make sure you have made arrangements to have someone else take care of it so that there are no delays in transporting your car.
+You can also assign someone to handle the auto shipping process for you, provided you communicate this to the shipper beforehand.
+If you know that you won’t be available for either pick up or delivery, make sure you have made arrangements to have someone to do so on your behalf.

 How Far In Advance Do I Need To Book A Shipper?

-In most cases, you can book a shipper 7-10 days out from your expected pick up date, though we do recommend giving yourself more time to coordinate everything.
+In most cases, you can book a shipper 7-10 days out from your expected pick up date, though we do recommend giving yourself more time to coordinate everything, especially with classic car transport services.
 A couple weeks is more than enough time to explore your shipping options with different companies and settle on the one that you think provides the best combination of experience, professionalism, and affordability.
-There’s certainly no penalty for booking even further in advance if you prefer to have everything taken care so you’re not left scrambling to find a transport company at the last minute.

 Can I Ship A Vehicle That Doesn’t Run?